lana-20/android-package-name/README.md

 * <code>adb shell pm list packages</code> - returns a list of packages installed on the device
 * <code>adb shell pm list packages -f <app_name></code> - returns the package for the specific app
-* <code>adb shell pm list packages -3</code> - returns 3rd-party packages that were installed (side-loaded) from the Play Store or as an .apk (not pre-installed/pre-loaded)
+* <code>adb shell pm list packages -3</code> - returns 3rd-party packages that were installed from the Play Store or as an .apk (not pre-installed/pre-loaded by OEMs)

 ## Alternative 2 - Use <code>adb shell dumpsys</code> util